 - We offer a variety of options for our students to take classes.
 This allows students to work classes into their already busy lives!
-About 1/3 of our student population falls into the non-traditional category.
+You can take classes on one of our four campuses (Blountville, Elizabethton, Johnson City or Kingsport) and in a variety of formats (Online, Hybrid, and Evening).
+About 1/3 of our student population are adults.

 We also understand that our students may have concerns about returning to college after a period of time.
 We try to tackle those head on to make our students feel as comfortable as possible.

-- Our highly trained Financial Aid Staff can answer any questions you have about paying for school.
-We have a number of institutional scholarships, and we honor outside scholarships you may receive.
+- Our highly trained Financial Aid staff can answer any questions you have about paying for school.
+We have a number of institutional scholarships, and we'll honor any outside scholarships you may receive.

-- Our library and learning centers are staffed with folks who can help you with tutoring and help you understand the online resources that are available to you.
+- Our library and learning centers are staffed with people who can help you with securing tutoring services as well as help you understand the online resources that are available to you.

 - Our classes are full of students from all walks of life.
 We have students who are new high school graduates, working professionals, and veterans.
-It is not uncommon for the majority of your class to be adults coming back to finish a degree they previously started.
+It is not uncommon for the majority of your class to be adult students just like you.

 Between providing for your family, working a job, and paying bills, returning to college can often seem overwhelming.
 We want you to know that achieving your dreams of earning a college degree at Northeast State is possible.
 Visit Northeast State's